 He is a member of the Information and Communications Standard Development Committee tasked with developing recommendations for the proposed Information and Communications Standard for the Province of Manitoba as part of the Accessibility for Manitobans Act (AMA).

 At UofM, he was a member of the Accessibility for Manitoban’s Act Information and Communication Subcommittee.
 He was responsible for co-developing recommendations for UofM’s Web Standards Guidelines, Social Media Guidelines, Visual Identify Guidelines and Procurement Policies.

 While with CMHR, he led and co-developed accessible, digital projects following Government of Canada’s Policy on the Duty to Accommodate Persons with Disabilities in the Federal Public Service and Standard on Web Accessibility.
 He was a member of the Inclusive Design Advisory Council Working Committee which worked closely with the Inclusive Design Advisory Council (IDAC) on the development and improvement of the museum’s accessible online and in-gallery digital media, the built environment, and customer service.

 Jim holds a BA in English from York University.
-He is currently working on a Letter of Accomplishment (LOA) in E-Learning at Extended Education, University of Manitoba and a Post-Baccalaureate Diploma in Instructional Design at Athabasca University.
+He is currently working on a Letter of Accomplishment (LOA) in E-Learning (Teaching Stream) at University of Manitoba and a Post-Baccalaureate Diploma in Instructional Design at Athabasca University.